lmarkley/lmarkley.github.io/_posts/2015-07-11-Nmap-and-other-things.markdown

 Then SSH would prompt me for the password for 'bob', unless I have an SSH key [^keys].

+Another cool thing possible with SSH is *tunneling*.
+It might sound a bit nefarious, but it's used for all sorts of practical things from creating a "poor man's VPN", to circumventing restrictive firewalls, or even just being able to get desktop Gmail at work.
+There are many types of tunnels, but the one I will share here (without telling you how to do everything, that may require a bit of searching) is for a *dynamic port forwarding tunnel*.
+In other words, it forwards all of the traffic on your computer through a remote server to the rest of the Internet.
+This can be done with the following command:

+    ssh -D <local port> <user>@<server> -N

+The `D` is for dynamic and it takes a port on your local computer as an argument, the `N` is so you don't enter what is called an interactive session (i.e. you can't send commands).
+It always makes things a little easier to use password-less authentication, but that lies beyond the scope of this post.

 #### SCP

 The Secure CoPy (SCP) tool can be very useful if you need to send a file to or get a file from somewhere that you don't have physical access to (and possibly don't want to use an SFTP or FTP client, etc.).
 Again, the syntax is pretty simple for basic stuff.
 For example, let's say I have the same computer as above and I want to send a shell script ('script.sh') in my home directory (or in the second case, get a shell script *from* the home directory of 'myserver'), then I would enter these commands in the terminal: